Initialize client (replace with your real API key)

 product_id=product.id,

-ground_truth_file_path="path/to/knowledge_file.pdf", # The ground truth is also known as as the knowledge base.
+ground_truth_file_path="path/to/knowledge.md", # The ground truth is the knowledge base

 )